briandenicola/eShopOnAKS/docs/infrastructure.md

 ## AKS Cluster Components
 * A managed AKS cluster is deployed to the AKS Resource Group with 2 node pools - one for system resources and one for user workloads.
-* KeyVault CSI driver, Keda, and Azure Policy are enabled on the AKS cluster.
+* KeyVault CSI driver, Keda, Kubecost, Image Cleaner, Defender for Containers and Azure Policy are enabled on the AKS cluster.
 * The Flux operator is deployed to the AKS cluster to manage the deployment of post-deployment resources (see #GitOps below)
 * The cluster is publically accessible but locked down to only allow traffic from your external IP address and requires Entra ID authentication for access
 * An Azure container registry is deployed along side the AKS cluster to store the container images in the same resource group.